sabaunach/TeloPort/README.md

 ## MUSCLE

-[MUSCLE](https://www.drive5.com/muscle/) is a sequence alignment tool that can be used to align sequences and generate a consensus sequence for each cluster.
+[MUSCLE](https://www.drive5.com/muscle/) is a sequence alignment tool that is used to align sequences and generate a consensus sequence for each cluster.

 Example:
 ```
 muscle -in ./wcdInterrogate_out/B51_revc/mfacluster_c60_l40_t5/cluster#.fasta -out ./muscle_out/B51_revc/mfacluster_c60_l40_t5/cons#.fasta
 ```

-## Presentations and Usage
+## Presentations and Use

 [Kentucky Academy of Science 2020 Virtual Annual Meeting](https://www.memberleap.com/members/publication/program_issue.php?iid=790313) (use ctrl-f and search 'TeloReport')